Thank you for your interest in volunteering with UW Health.

 It is time for your annual TB skin test.
-You will be required to do the following: (Select all that apply.)
+You are required to: (Pick the one that best applies to you.)

 a.
-See Employee Health for a TB test if you have been negative in the past
+Fill out the annual TB Test Risk Assessment Questionnaire if you have been negative in the past

 b.
-Complete an annual questionnaire if you have tested positive in the past
+Complete the History of a Positive TB Test Questionnaire if you have tested positive in the past

 c.
 Send your best friend some flowers